olioapps/sitka/README.md

 A Sitka Redux Module refers to the logical grouping of a region of Redux store state and the operations which can change it.
 Mutators of state are typically reducers and sagas, which are triggered by action creators.

-A Sitka Redux makes it possible to define and manage a piece of the Redux store conveniently, organizing all the responsibilities described above into a single Typescript class.
+Sitka makes it possible to define and manage a piece of the Redux store conveniently, organizing all the responsibilities described above into a single Typescript class.

 ## Instantiating the module manager